 TOTAL COST CHART

-The data below is from Oct 2016 to March 2023.
-It does not include 19 months spent in the USA during those years.
-Below this chart are details about each continent and the costs associated with them.
+The data below covers the period from October 2016 to March 2024.
+It excludes the 19 months we spent in the USA during these years.
+The chart below provides details about each continent and the associated costs.

 Cost by Country/Region